evgeny-panasyuk/stack_unwinding/README.md

 Unwinding Aware Destructor
 ==========================

-Uwinding Aware Destructor is small abstration from explicit use of stack_unwinding::unwinding_indicator.
+Uwinding Aware Destructor is abstration from explicit use of stack_unwinding::unwinding_indicator.
 It is destructor which takes boolean as parameter, which indicates if it called due to unwinding or not.
 Pseudocode is:
 ```C++
 struct Foo
 {